 top of page

-Click here for topic descriptions (pdf).
+Click here for 2024 topic descriptions (pdf)

-Registration Deadline: June 23, 2023
+Registration Deadline: Extended to June 18, 2024

-Small Group Work (July 6-July 27, 2023)
+Small Group Work (July 8-July 25, 2024)

 Small groups of five or six members will meet online 5-6 times over 3 weeks on a self-directed schedule.
 Groups will collaboratively refine the broad initial topic to focus on specific challenges of most interest to them and develop a product that they can share which furthers their own development with Scientific Teaching.
 For example, groups newer to their topic may explore and build a toolkit that links to a variety of tested ways to begin incorporation into their practice.
 Other groups who are well versed in their topic might refresh their practice by sharing what has or has not worked and think about a particular issue with a larger community, proposing new solutions.
 Ideally, each person will also explore how they can benefit and develop as a member of the NIST community.

 Groups will schedule their initial meeting during the opening workshop.
-This first meeting will focus on grounding the chosen topic in the pillars of SI, followed by additional meetings where participants will share relevant examples from the literature, discuss personal experiences and strategies, and bring all of this information together to think about possible solutions and strategies for implementing these in individual teaching practice.
+This first meeting will focus on grounding the chosen topic in the pillars of Scientific Teaching, followed by additional meetings where participants will share relevant examples from the literature, discuss personal experiences and strategies, and bring all of this information together to think about possible solutions and strategies for implementing these in individual teaching practice.

-ACT Summer 2023 Schedule:
+ACT Summer 2024 Schedule:

-• Opening Workshop: Thursday, July 6, 2023.
-9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E (90 minutes) Introduce the goals for the summer program.
+• Opening Workshop: Monday, July 1st, 2024.
+9am HI/ 11am AK/ 12pm P/ 1pm M / 2pm C / 3pm E (120 minutes) Introduce the goals for the summer program.

 • Meeting 1: